cetic/fadi/doc/keycloak.md

 <img src="images/installation/import-keystore.png" alt="Create user"/>

-Now all the rest is to configure nifi accordingly.
+Now all that is left is to configure NiFi accordingly.

 ## Create user